-According to the current regulatory framework, the unit of certification will respect agreed contract conditions.
+According to the current regulatory framework, the unit of certification will respect the conditions agreed in the contract.

-Workers should enter into employment voluntarily and freely, without the threat of a penalty, and should have the freedom to terminate employment without penalty given reasonable notice or as per agreement.
-This is in accordance with ILO Conventions: 29, Forced Labour Convention (1930); P029, 2014 Protocol of the Forced Labour Convention; 105, Abolition of Forced Labour Convention (1957); and 203, Forced Labour Recommendation (2014).
+Workers should enter into employment voluntarily and freely, without the threat of a penalty, and should have the freedom to terminate employ ment without penalty given reasonable notice or as per agreement.
+This is in accordance with ILO conventions: Forced Labor Convention, 1930 (No.29); Protocol of 2014 to the Forced Labor Convention, 1930 (P029); Abolition of Forced Labor Convention, 1957 (No. 105); Forced Labor Recommendation, 2014 (No. 203)